mtxpt/phx-service-api-examples/README.md

 ## Usage and Configuration

-Most Phoenix REST endpoints are implemented in `entrexapi/client.py`.
+Most Phoenix Prime Service API endpoints are implemented in `phx.service_api.client.py`.
-The script `sample_test.py` corresponds to simple queries for wallet balances and positions.
+The script `tests.sample_test.py` corresponds to simple queries for wallet balances and positions.
-Before running `sample_test.py`, insert your Phoenix API and secret keys of the account into `secret.json`.
+Before running `tests.sample_test.py`, insert your Phoenix API and secret keys of the account into `tests.secret.json`.